 Our program has many ways we can serve as a legal advocate for you as you think about your legal options and proceed through the legal system.
-By calling our Legal Advocate at 765-807-1208, you can learn about how we can provide:
+By calling our office at 765-423-1118 or visiting our office in person at 624 N. 6th Street, you can learn about how we can provide:

 •Emotional support during proceedings and appointments

 •Help with the process of filing a protective order